Integrate a Zscaler Internet Access On-Premises Device

 Configure an IOC group to push IOCs to the device

-Once the Zscaler Internet Access (ZIA) device has been added and is synching with the Threat Command virtual appliance, it is ready to receive IOCs that are pushed from Threat Command.
-IOCs are pushed by creating an IOC group for this device in Threat Command.
+Once the Zscaler Internet Access (ZIA) device has been added and is synching with the Digital Risk Protection (Threat Command) virtual appliance, it is ready to receive IOCs that are pushed from Digital Risk Protection (Threat Command).
+IOCs are pushed by creating an IOC group for this device in Digital Risk Protection (Threat Command).

 Creating IOC groups is described here.